datasnap-io/datasnap-api-docs/README.md

-# Analytics API
+# Analytic Events API

-This Analytics API is the set of REST web services to send data to Datasnap for analysis.
+This Analytic Events API is the set of REST web services to send data to Datasnap for analysis.

 The API Markdown is located here: